Frequently Asked Questions

 How do I register for classes?

-How do I get my student ID Nautilus card?
+How do I get my Nautilus Student ID Card?

 What will my family do at orientation?

-We encourage all parents and family members to join the dues-free UWF Family Association online at uwf.edu/family/association/join.
-Our monthly e-newsletter and news and safety information updates will keep your family posted on all of the latest events happening at UWF.
+Please join the dues-free UWF Family Association!
+Our monthly eNewsletter with news and safety information updates will you keep you posted on all of the latest events happening at UWF.

 Where will we stay?